dpgithub87/WebCrawler/README.md

 - Crawls through websites, gathering sub-links.
 - Only crawls links within the parent domain.
+- Supports only HTML content downloads.
 - Supports output in various formats such as JSON.
-- Can be run locally or within a Docker container.
-- Supports only HTML content

 ## Prerequisites